-A green promenade for Cagliari’s waterfront
+A green promenade for the waterfront of Cagliari

 A green promenade for Cagliari’s waterfront is the project that will transform the waterfront into a green axis, a new link between the city centre and its sea front.